cell2fire/Cell2Fire/docsrc/source/rstfiles/Editing.rst

 ===============
 Editing Weather
 ===============

-One of the benifits of this simulator is the ability to able to modify inputs to create different enviorments.
+One of the benefits of this simulator is the ability to able to modify inputs to create different enviorments.
 To modify inputs for the delme63 example, you will cd to

 .. code-block:: html
    :linenos:

    Cell2Fire/contributed/delme63/9cellsC1

-From here you will find a file labeled Weather.csv which I recommened using Excel to edit.
+This directory contains the file named ``Weather.csv`` that can be edited with a text editor or spreadsheet program such as Excel.

 In this file the following inputs are editable.